JackTheRedCreeper/website/_posts/2023-08-24-PythonScripts.md

 All scripts have comments inside them to highlight some quirks, and to make them easier to understand and edit.

-You can find the scripts here:
+<a href="https://github.com/JackTheRedCreeper/website/tree/master/Python%20Scripts">You can find the scripts here.</a>
-[link]

 As always, thank you for reading!